 Those that receive long term, residential help in the state of California and across the country for addiction problems are less likely to commit crimes after treatment.
 Rehabilitation has also been shown to improve the overall behavior and decisions of the individual and creating a productive, drug-free and ethical member of society.

-Contact narconon-news.org as we have professionals who can put you or your loved on the right path to recovery and deliver a program with a 76% success rate for permanent recovery from drugs.
+Contact narconon.org as we have professionals who can put you or your loved on the right path to recovery and deliver a program for recovery from drugs.